-- Wear an everyday mask or mouth-nose cover where it is prescribed.
+- Wear a medical mask or mouth-nose cover where it is prescribed.
 Stay informed about the current regulations.

 You can find further information on Infektionsschutz.de (only available in German).

 - If you have a positive result after performing a SARS-CoV-2 test.
 You must report this at gesundheitsschutz(at)oth-regensburg.de.

 - If you have had contact with a confirmed COVID-19 sufferer within the last 14 days, you should contact your local health authority immediately, even if there are no symptoms.
 In this case please contact us at gesundheitsschutz(at)oth-regensburg.de.

 - If you show unspecific general symptoms or respiratory problems of any severity, you should stay at home until the doctor has clarified the situation or ruled out COVID-19.
 Staff members affected must be treated as unfit for duty or incapacitated for work and therefore may not appear on duty until the presence of a coronavirus infection has been clarified.

 In the event of a home quarantine, all official or student duties must first be performed from home.
 Staff members should agree on the further procedure and the exact modalities with their respective superiors.

 In addition, on the website of the AW programme, you can find out about possibilities to transfer credits of courses offered by the “vhb Virtuelle Hochschule Bayern” (only available in German) and to have them counted towards an AW module.
 Please inform yourself in time at the responsible examination office about the possible transfer of credits of additional study achievements in vhb courses.
 Please note that ECTS points can only be earned in "CLASSIC vhb" courses.